-3. How to extend system volume with another disk
+3. How to extend OS partition in Server 2008 with another disk

-In some servers, there is only single C drive in the system disk, or not enough free space in any other volume.
+In some servers, there is no other partition on the ystem disk.
 In that case, no software can expand system partition by adding free space from other separate disk.
 However, there are still 2 options with NIUBI:

 If you use single disk or RAID virtual disk: